Struggling for Social Media Calendar Ideas? Here's a Hand

 It's an obvious first step, but one that can often be forgotten when you're consumed with creating something amazing.
 By taking a peek at your competitor's social channels you can see which of their content is performing best, whether particular types of content are more successful, and which of their content is less successful.

 On the flip side, be sure to take a look at your target audience and their activity on social too.
 Do a bit of sleuthing to work out what content they’re paying attention to, what they enjoy, and when they are most likely to engage.
+A calendar schedule template can help you get organised.

 Have a root around in your old rubbish bin (not literally) and pull out some old ideas that didn’t quite work.
 With a fresh perspective on an old idea, you could give a new lease of life to long and forgotten concepts.
 While it’s important to remember why old ideas were originally dismissed (don’t waste time getting attached to ideas that won’t work), there could still be some gems in the rough that might now work due to a change in timing or circumstance.
 Add the ideas that could now work into your content calendar planning as a good starting point.